7RU7H/CTFs/HackTheBox/Retired-Machines/Search/Search-Helped-Through.md

 [Funday Sunday: HacktheBox's Search and Active Directory Gone Wild!](https://www.youtube.com/watch?v=OEu3sXFUCP0)

+Also I want to try a schedule of Boot2Root and then the next day Beyond Root and seeiung if that works.
+REENFORCEMENT LEARNING

 ## Recon

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.